 Have a hard time remembering all these details?
 Here’s an easy way to summarize it with a simple idea:

-The wide angle lens’s big field of view, ease of uniform focus, and depth-distorting abilities, are great at showing off big, expansive landscapes.
-However, they take focus away from individual elements within the landscape in favor of showing the whole.
+The wide-angle lens’s big field of view, ease of uniform focus, and depth-distorting abilities are great at showing off big, expansive scenes.
+However, they take focus away from individual elements within the scene in favor of showing the whole.

-Because of the lens’s large depth of field, the whole landscape is in acceptable focus as well.
-The lens’s depth distortion is readily apparent as well: the foreground rocks look very large, creating a pleasing sense of depth, and emphasizing the leading lines that draw the eye from the edges of the frame to the center.
+Because of the lens’s deep depth of field, the whole landscape is in acceptable focus.
+The lens’s depth distortion is readily apparent, as well: the foreground rocks look very large, creating a pleasing sense of depth and emphasizing the leading lines that draw the eye from the edges of the frame to the center.
 Overall, you get a very good sense of the space and the expansiveness of the valley.

 This next image was taken in the same place, but a telephoto lens captures it very differently.
 The photo brings out a single element of the landscape; look closely and you can see this peak in the previous shot.